Bemus Pierce: Coaching career

 After retiring as a player, Pierce became a football coach.
 He coached the University of Buffalo football team in 1899 and gave that institution one of the best football teams it ever had.
 This likely made him the first Native head coach in college football.
 After spending the 1900 and 1901 seasons playing professional football for Homesetead, Pierce worked at the Sherman Institute at Riverside, California from 1902 to 1903.
 Pierce introduced football to the Sherman Institute, as the sport was new in the west.
 The team he coached was the Sherman Institute Braves.
 Photos and records of this team are part of the Sherman Indian Museum today.
 Pierce played on the Sherman teams that he coached in 1902 and 1903.

 In 1904, Pierce was hired as an assistant football coach at Carlisle under head coach Eddie Rogers.
 The 1904 season marked the first time the Carlisle school had a Native American coaching staff:"For the first time in its history, this season the Carlisle Indian football team will have full-blooded Indians as head coach and assistant coaches, with full authority to plan their own campaigns against the products of the white men's universities in the persons of Edward Rodgers, head coach, Frank Hudson and Bemus Pierce, assistants.
 Never before have the redskins been trusted to do the brainwork incident to the planning for a football season ...
 Assistant Coach Bemus Pierce is a former Carlisle pupil, and for the past two years has had charge of the Sherman Institute team, of California."

-Rodgers, Pierce and Hudson replaced Glenn "Pop" Warner.
-As an assistant coach at Carlisle, he also played in the 1904 game vs Haskell at Francis Field in St. Louis, Missouri.
+Rodgers, Pierce and Hudson replaced Pop Warner.
+As an assistant coach at Carlisle, he also played in the 1904 game vs Haskell at Francis Olympic Field in St. Louis, Missouri.
 Pierce also served as Carlisle's interim head coach in 1906.
 During the 1904 season, Pierce continued to play professional football.
 Between games he coached at Carlisle, Pierce played for a semi-professional team in northern New York that made a barnstorming tour.

 Pierce also coached football at the Haskell Indian School in 1906 and at Kenyon College from 1908 to 1910.
 In 1911 he coached football at Lafayette High School in Buffalo, New York.